tkn777/retentions/README.md

 | `-y, --years <int>` | Keep one file per year from the last N years |
 | `-l, --last <int>` | Always keep the N most recently modified files |

+📝 Notices:
-💡 Every retention option can be combined with any (or all) others\
+- Every retention option can be combined with any (or all) others
-📝 `--last` keeps just the `N` most recently modified files, so it may keep files the other retention options may not keep\
+- The retention periods are applied cumulatively.
+For example, a file that is marked as keep with the retention `--days` cannot also be marked as keep with the retention `--week`.
+- One exception here is `--last`.
+It always marks the last `N` files as keep, regardless of all other retentions.

 ⚠️ At least one retention option has to be specified &nbsp;